 Fortunately, our trad does not set seed (it is probably a self-sterile clone) and therefore, once it is removed from any specific area it doesn't come back unless re-introduced.
 This is the basis for the success of the methods outlined below.

 Where trad isn't growing as a thick mat, it can be weeded by hand.
 Be sure to wear gloves (surgical gloves are best for delicate weeding), because trad sap can cause an allergic response.
 There are also a few points to watch out for.

 Trad grows in damp, shady places as a thick mat.
 Unless you are fond of lost causes, don't try to hand weed large areas of such thick monocultures.
 An effective strategy is to attack the mat in the following stages.

 The long term method

 Trad grows well in partially-shaded and moist areas - just the kind of places that would, in its absence, regenerate rainforest.
 But even trad has its limits.
 It does not thrive under the deep shade of a mature rainforest canopy.
 So, take comfort from the fact that, in the long term, your forest itself will become resilient enough to resist this terrible weed.

 A trad 'corral', in which we dump hand-weeded trad for spraying with glyphosate herbicide.
 The plastic bags are needed because of male brush turkeys.
-These will either scatter a pile of vegetation if they consider it to be made by a rival or, alternatively, incorporate it into their own nest pile.
-Fortunately, their instinctive behaviour doesn't seem to have incorporated a role for plastic tree guards!
+They will scatter a pile of weed, apparently mistaking it for a nest made by a rival.
+Alternatively, they will incorporate it into their own nest pile.
+Fortunately, their instinctive behaviour doesn't seem to cope with plastic tree guards!